Melbourne's TMJ & Jaw Pain Treatment Specialists

 We work with Medicare CDM plans with a small gap payment and accept all private health insurance.
 On-the-spot rebates available for eligible patients.

-Book Your Shoulder Assessment Today
+Book Your TMJ Assessment Today

 Servicing: Keilor, Niddrie, Essendon, Airport West, and Melbourne's northwest suburbs for over 40 years.